 Interviewed by: Angela Elam

-A 2016 MacArthur Genius Fellow and author of Citizen: An American Lyric, Claudia Rankine discusses the motivation for writing this multi-award-winning work that features poetry, essays, and art, ranging from contemporary pieces to William Turner's paintings of The Slave Ship.
-Woven throughout the conversation, like the events portrayed in her books, is a discussion of micro-aggressions against not only black individuals, but women as well.
+A 2016 MacArthur "Genius" and a 2017 Guggenheim Fellow, Claudia Rankine discusses her fifth poetry book, Citizen: An American Lyric.
+This multi-award-winning work features poetry and prose along with art, ranging from contemporary pieces and William Turner's paintings of The Slave Ship and talks about her collaboration with her filmmaker husband, John Lucas.
+Woven throughout the conversation, as with the events portrayed in her books, is a discussion of micro-aggressions against black individuals and women.
 Rankine describes her creative writing process while a 2015 guest of Rockhurst University's Midwest Poets Series.
-In a 2008 interview by New Letters editor Robert Stewart, she discusses her earlier work.
+The White Card is her 2019 play that grew out of Citizen.
+To hear early work, listen to a 2008 interview by New Letters editor Robert Stewart.

 Kansas City Literary Events